Masterton District Council is revisiting its vision for a civic facility.

 - facilitate meetings of all sizes with meeting rooms for community groups and other users.

-We are building a facility designed to build community – a shared space for people with diverse backgrounds and interests to come together; to create a heart for culture, learning, creative expression, corporate gatherings and strengthened communities within our District.
+Council wanted to build a facility designed to build community – a shared space for people with diverse backgrounds and interests to come together; to create a heart for culture, learning, creative expression, corporate gatherings and strengthened communities within our District.

 The Decision Timeline